elisoncrum/piipan/docs/roadmap.md

 A detailed list of the issues involved in achieving this goal can be found in the [1st release: Initial Production Deployment milestone](https://github.com/18F/piipan/milestone/21)

 ## Pre-MVP Test Launch
 **Goal: FNS can confirm that uploads and matching will work by allowing States to send production data (without triggering match actions).
-FNS begins monitoring key performance indicators.**
+FNS begins monitoring key performance indicators.
+FNS can test usability of the process for match determinations to be made.**

 _Target date: TBD_